Managing Stress While Building Your Business

 Consider blocking out time on the calendar each day or week when you’re not to be disturbed at all.
 Maybe you use that time to address specific to-dos, or it can just a bit of downtime.
 Either way, that’s your allotted time to be left alone.
 Consider it non-negotiable.

-There’s a good chance you also need a workspace in your home for the occasional after hours work or brainstorming meeting.
 To minimize stress at home, create a functional workspace free of clutter.
 Organization not only makes you more efficient, staying clutter free can make it easier to focus.
 Start your day on the right foot with a neat workstation.